 Well, we have good news: a few of the Takis flavors are accidentally vegan.

 But for those of you who love munching on something spicy and crunchy, Takis are the perfect vegan snack food to satisfy those cravings.
+They are the quintessential mexican snack and now you can enjoy them for all their spicy vegan goodness.

 Consider Your Vegan Snack Cravings Fulfilled